Computer graphics: Pixel

-Graphics are visual presentations on a surface, such as a computer screen.
+Graphics are visual representations on a surface, such as a computer screen.
 Examples are photographs, drawing, graphics designs, maps, engineering drawings, or other images.
 Graphics often combine text and illustration.
 Graphic design may consist of the deliberate selection, creation, or arrangement of typography alone, as in a brochure, flier, poster, web site, or book without any other element.
 Clarity or effective communication may be the objective, association with other cultural elements may be sought, or merely, the creation of a distinctive style.

 Primitives

 Primitives are basic units which a graphics system may combine to create more complex images or models.
 Examples would be sprites and character maps in 2D video games, geometric primitives in CAD, or polygons or triangles in 3D rendering.
 Primitives may be supported in hardware for efficient rendering, or the building blocks provided by a graphics application.

 Rendering

 Rendering is the generation of a 2D image from a 3D model by means of computer programs.
-A scene file contains objects in a strictly defined language or data structure; it would contain geometry, viewpoint, texture, lighting, and shading information as a description of the virtual scene.
+A scene file contains objects in a strictly defined language or data structure; it would contain geometry, viewpoint, texturing, lighting, and shading information as a description of the virtual scene.
 The data contained in the scene file is then passed to a rendering program to be processed and output to a digital image or raster graphics image file.
 The rendering program is usually built into the computer graphics software, though others are available as plug-ins or entirely separate programs.
 The term "rendering" may be by analogy with an "artist's rendering" of a scene.
 Although the technical details of rendering methods vary, the general challenges to overcome in producing a 2D image from a 3D representation stored in a scene file are outlined as the graphics pipeline along a rendering device, such as a GPU.
 A GPU is a device able to assist the CPU in calculations.
 If a scene is to look relatively realistic and predictable under virtual lighting, the rendering software should solve the rendering equation.
 The rendering equation does not account for all lighting phenomena, but is a general lighting model for computer-generated imagery.
 'Rendering' is also used to describe the process of calculating effects in a video editing file to produce final video output.